SCAR-sandpit/rtools/rtools.md

 group_by()
 ```

-basic uses of these commands:
+Some basic uses of these commands:

 ``` r
 library(robis)